 While visiting the great white North, you didn’t just fall in love with the landscape—you fell in love with a Canadian.
 And now your travel visa is about to expire and you can’t imagine life without your beloved.
 What can you do?

-Don’t assume just because you have a Canadian beau that the process will be easy or simple— all you know is that you’ve met someone in Canada and you’re not ready to leave yet.
+Don’t assume just because you have a Canadian friend that the process will be easy or simple— all you know is that you’ve met someone in Canada and you’re not ready to leave yet.
 Now what?

 Extend Your Vacation Visa